 April 6, 2018

 Due to popular demand, three field studies are being offered this year.
 All will be in the Superstition Wilderness Area, but each will cover very different ground and information.
-Select to view details: (Mimi Kamp still has room, others are FULL)
+Select to view details: (All Field Studies are now FULL)

 Morning Field Study with Phyllis Hogan

 The field studies allow a small group (limit 20 for each field study) to experience a longer, more in-depth herb walk.
 Open only to participants registered for the Southwest Conference.
 Carpooling arrangements can be made in advance by emailing us.
 Sign up early for a field study–this is an experience not to be missed!
 Details below.

 Continuing Education Update: Each field study is now approved for:

 4 PDA for acupuncturists Details